 I don’t carry much.
 Two camera bodies and a few small lenses.

 Bodies: A Leica M10 and Leica M10-D. The M10-D is a digital camera without a rear viewing screen.
 If I’m shooting film I carry two Leica M6 bodies.

-A Visoflex electronic finder for the M10’s and 21mm, 28mm and 35mm optical finders.
+Finders: A 21mm, 28mm, 35mm and an electronic Visoflex for the digital bodies.
 I also carry a 1935 vintage Leica Aufsu waist level 50mm finder.

 I keep my M10 electronic support kit in a pouch made by Think Tank; the Cable Management 10 V2.0.
-In it I have two battery chargers and spare batteries, plus a car adapter cable for the battery chargers.
+In it I have two battery chargers and three spare batteries, plus a car adapter cable for the battery chargers.
+There are 3 SD card holders, one empty for exposed cards.
 There is an SD to USB adapter.
 Because I travel often to Europe I include two European plug adapters.
-I grab this small bag when I’m shooting with my M10’s and know that I have everything I need with me.
+I grab this small bag when I’m shooting with my M9s and know that I have everything I need with me.

 In the street

 When I’m working in the street I don’t want much with me.
 I just want a bag that’s big enough to put my camera away if I need to, or to maybe carry a second lens.
 I want a zippered pocket for film or spare SD cards and batteries.
 And I want it SMALL.
 I tried several small commercial bags and none of them worked.
 I finally converted an Eddie Bauer waist pack into a street shooting bag.

 I’ve been using it for years.
 I hot-glued cutout pieces of foam sheeting to make a cradle to hold and protect my camera.
 The bag has a zip pocket in front and a second in back.
 With a very short strap I carry the bag under and just behind my armpit.
 It’s always out of the way.